A general Japan guidebook can be great if you’re looking for general information on Japan travel.

 If you love food and have plans to visit Japan, buy this book!
 If you’re anything like me, you will end up dog-earing almost every page.

-Obtain from Amazon: Food Sake Tokyo
+Buy from Amazon: Food Sake Tokyo

 Note: Since restaurants and other establishments open and close often, especially in a dynamic metropolis like Tokyo, the author provides updates to the book on her website.